iclin/project1/README.md

 # First Project
 This is my first project.
-I am glad I start to use Git
+I am glad I start to use Git & Github